marcopist/jsume/readme.md

 ### Contribute to the service
 Simply make a pull request.
 I will review it.
 See the tech specs below on some general architecture notes.

+There is continuous integration that runs the unit testing suite whenever any pull request is submitted.
+See `tests/Dockerfile` and `.github/workflows/run-tests.yaml` for details.

 ## Service architecture & design